slashhuang/koa-router-interceptor/README.md

 > interceptor should return a true value to handle koa-router logic.

+> if boolean==true is not returned or resolved, koa-router-interceptor automatically

-> call next inside interceptor to handle down to next koa middleware
+> call next koa middleware for you

 ## install